bhaddacak.github.io

 Pāli Platform 3's About

-Finally, it is here.
-This about window has something hidden.
+Finally, Pāli Platform 3 is here.
+The look is not much changed, but its functions surpass the old one in many respects.
+This About window has something hidden.
 Let us find out.

 Executable